Armando Manzanero: Career

-Some of his melodies have also been recorded by jazz artists, like Bill Evans, Abbey Lincoln, Tete Montoliu.
+Some of his melodies have also been recorded by jazz artists, like Bill Evans, Abbey Lincoln, and Tete Montoliu.

 Death

 On 17 December 2020, Manzanero was hospitalized in Mexico City after being diagnosed with COVID-19 during the COVID-19 pandemic in Mexico.
 Manzanero died 11 days later from the virus, aged 85 on 28 December 2020, 21 days after his birthday.
 His body was cremated and his ashes were transferred to Mérida, in Yucatán where he was born and where there is a house museum in his honor.

-Recognition
+Recognition and legacy

 Manzanero was presented with the Excellence Award at the 1993 Lo Nuestro Awards.
 He received the Latin Grammy Lifetime Achievement Award in 2010 as well as the Grammy Lifetime Achievement Award in 2014.
 Manzanero was inducted into the International Latin Music Hall of Fame in 2000, the Billboard Latin Music Hall of Fame in 2003, and the Latin Songwriters Hall of Fame in 2013.
 Manzanero was presented with the ASCAP Latin Heritage Award in 2010.
 He also earned the Billboard Latin Music Lifetime Achievement Award in 2020.